-Neruda’s house and museum aside, the most effective way to absorb this endlessly surprising place is to walk.
+Neruda’s house and museum aside, one of the best things to do in Valparaiso to absorb the endlessly surprising city is to walk.
 Go with a local guide to learn about street art, entire houses painted in brilliant rainbow colors depicting faces, characters, animals, and political statements.

 Further south, glittering lakes, towering volcanoes, and primeval forest characterize Chile’s Lake District.
 Puerto Montt is the gateway to volcano hikes, rushing waterfalls, lakeside cafés, and cycle trails.